-If you prefer to use debit cards instead of credit, even when traveling, your next trip may be less stressful.
+If you prefer to use debit cards instead of credit when you travel, your next trip may be less stressful.
 Some travel companies have relaxed their restrictions on using debit cards to book rental cars.

 Depending on where you visit, you may no longer have to jump through hoops to rent a car with a debit card.